Shipt Review: Is It Worth the Added Cash for Convenience?

 I knew I needed to get better fast, and that’s usually better done when I have the right supplies: orange juice, chicken noodle soup, cough drops and rest, lots of rest.
 But, of course, I had absolutely no food in my house, and the thought of making the trek to the grocery store was less appealing than ever.

 So, I decided it was time to give Shipt a try.
-Now that I have experienced the service firsthand, I’d like to share some of the pros and cons.
+Now that I have experienced the service firsthand, I’d like to share my personal Shipt review.

 Pros of Shipt Grocery-Delivery Service

 Not only was I able to get my grocery shopping done without getting out of bed, it was a great experience all around.
 The app was very easy to use and showed available stores based on my location.

 My options were Publix and ABC Liquors.
 Although the thought of just getting drunk to forget about how horrible I was feeling did cross my mind, I settled for Publix, which happens to be my favorite grocery store – aside from its higher prices.

 The app makes it easy to browse items in different categories and there is a search field if you’re looking for something specific.
 You also have the option of requesting specific items not in the app.
 For me, this was much more convenient than roaming around the store in search of deals, especially when all I wanted to do was hide under my covers.

 So I began adding items to my cart (without getting out of bed), then chose my delivery time based on the available options and received a message when my shopper began shopping for my items.